 – Easily control one of the most important variables, film thickness.

-– Maximize radiation capture, by confining the C-14 into a near 2D thin film, most of the β-decay from the C-14 will partake in the generation of collectible electrons.
+– Maximize radiation capture, by confining the C-14 into a near 2D thin film, most of the energetic electrons from the carbon-14 will partake in the generation of collectible electrons.
 For example, if the NDB was to be a cube much of the radiation generated near its center will be lost before collection.
 Therefore by using a thin film structure, one could gain access to a greater number of the electron in the NDB maximizing its generated charge utilization.

-– Easily contain the radiation by encapsulating the radiation-emitting C-14 layer with a non-radioactive C-12 layer using CVD growth.
+– Easily contain the energetic electrons by encapsulating the radiation-emitting carbon-14 layer with a non-radioactive carbon-12 layer using CVD growth.

 NDB is an emerging nano battery technology.
 This is due to the challenges in its execution of the design.
 Nano battery is a direct product of cutting-edge nanotechnology where atomic material manipulation is crucial.
 As such, NDB requires experts to design and build it.